Areas of expertise

 2. Inherent strain method for efficient prediction and evaluation of residual stress and distortion in wire-based additive manufacturing;

-3. Modelling of in-process rolling, peening, active cooling or other mechanical working and heat treatment for metal additive manufacturing;
+3. Modelling of in-process rolling, peening, active cooling or other mechanical working and heat treatment for enhancing metal additive manufacturing;

 5. Lattice structure printing and optimisation using metal wire additive manufacturing;

-7. Design, development and evaluation of hybrid additive manufacturing.
+7. Design, development and evaluation of hybrid additive manufacturing;

 Current activities